Cottage cheese: Consumption

 In the United States and Canada, cottage cheese is used in many culinary dishes.
 It can be combined with fruit and sugar, salt and pepper, fruit purée, tomatoes, or granola and cinnamon.
 It can be eaten on toast, in salads, as a chip dip, as a replacement for mayonnaise in tuna salad, and as an ingredient in recipes such as jello salad and various desserts.
 Cottage cheese is also consumed with fruit, such as pineapple, pears, peaches, or mandarin oranges.

 The sour taste of the product is due to lactic acid, which is present at 124–452 mg/kg.
-Formic, acetic, propionic and butyric acids contribute to the aroma.
+Formic, acetic, propionic and butyric acids contribute to the flavor and aroma.

 Due to its incorporation of whey, cottage cheese is high in lactose relative to most other cheeses.
-However, lactose is partially decomposed by lactic acid fermentation.
+However, lactose is partially decomposed by lactic acid fermentation, and is mostly removed after washing the curds.